 You may display up to 18 different images including the compulsory work samples.
 Each image must not exceed 3 MB (when it is unopened).

 Work beyond the obligatory may be made of any material.
 Maybe you want to view more drawings and paintings and digital works or short films.
 Three-dimensional works – such as jewelry, pottery, furniture, clothing or sculpture – should be displayed as photos.
 Include information about the size, material and technique.

-Based on your eligibility and written account on why you wish to become a Specialist Craft Tutor, your work samples and other qualifications, a number of applicants are selected for an interview at Nyckelviksskolan between June 4th to 8th 2018.
+Based on your eligibility and written account on why you wish to become a Specialist Craft Tutor, your work samples and other qualifications, a number of applicants are selected for an interview at Nyckelviksskolan between June 1-5 2020.

 Information about admissions will be distributed by e-mail in the middle of June 2020.